 According to legend, the island of Visingsö was created when the Giant Vist threw a tuft of grass into lake Vättern so that his old woman would have something to step on.
 Just like a thousand years ago, the tuft is still teeming with life today!
 Here you can enjoy historical remains, beautiful nature, farm shops, art, child-friendly activities and much more!

 One of the best ways to experience Visingsö is from the saddle.
-Rent a bike at the harbor and with a map in hand you can discover the beautiful island close to nature!
+Rent a bike at the harbour and with a map in hand you can discover the beautiful island close to nature!
 Pick up a lunch basket at the fishmonger's and cycle south.
 Speed through the oak forest and stop at one of the cozy farm shops.

 Continue down to the castle ruins in Näs to have the lunch provided and enjoy the view and the historical environment.
 Pedal further north and check into some accommodation, on the island there is everything from private rooms to hotels.
 Wake up refreshed and continue your journey on the island after breakfast.
 Maybe you want to climb the tower of Kumlaby church, visit Tempelgården or take a dip in the refreshing Vättern!